scramjetorg/scramjet-core/docs/buffer-stream.md

 Parses every buffer to object

-The method MUST parse EVERY buffer into a single object, so the buffer stream here should already be splitted or broken up.
+The method MUST parse EVERY buffer into a single object, so the buffer stream here should already be split or broken up.

 **Kind**: instance method of [<code>BufferStream</code>](#BufferStream)
 **Returns**: <code>DataStream</code> - The parsed objects stream.